Median voter theorem: Extensions to higher dimensions

-The median voter theorem applies in a restricted form to distributions of voter opinions in spaces of any dimension.
-A distribution in more than one dimension does not necessarily have a median in all directions (which might be termed an 'omnidirectional median'); however a broad class of rotationally symmetric distributions, including the Gaussian, does have a median of this sort.
+Omnidirectional medians

+Despite this result, the median voter theorem can be applied to distributions that are rotationally symmetric, e.g. Gaussians, which have a single median that is the same in all directions.
 Whenever the distribution of voters has a unique median in all directions, and voters rank candidates in order of proximity, the median voter theorem applies: the candidate closest to the median will have a majority preference over all his or her rivals, and will be elected by any voting method satisfying the median voter property in one dimension.
-(Uniqueness here generalises the property guaranteed by oddness of sample size in a single dimension.)

-It follows that all Condorcet methods – and also Coombs' – satisfy the median voter property in spaces of any dimension for voter distributions with omnidirectional medians.
+It follows that all median voter methods satisfy the same property in spaces of any dimension, for voter distributions with omnidirectional medians.

 It is easy to construct voter distributions which do not have a median in all directions.
 The simplest example consists of a distribution limited to 3 points not lying in a straight line, such as 1, 2 and 3 in the second diagram.
 Each voter location coincides with the median under a certain set of one-dimensional projections.
 If A, B and C are the candidates, then '1' will vote A-B-C, '2' will vote B-C-A, and '3' will vote C-A-B, giving a Condorcet cycle.
 This is the subject of the McKelvey–Schofield theorem.

 Proof.
 See the diagram, in which the grey disc represents the voter distribution as uniform over a circle and M is the median in all directions.
 Let A and B be two candidates, of whom A is the closer to the median.
 Then the voters who rank A above B are precisely the ones to the left (i.e. the 'A' side) of the solid red line; and since A is closer than B to M, the median is also to the left of this line.

 Now, since M is a median in all directions, it coincides with the one-dimensional median in the particular case of the direction shown by the blue arrow, which is perpendicular to the solid red line.
 Thus if we draw a broken red line through M, perpendicular to the blue arrow, then we can say that half the voters lie to the left of this line.
 But since this line is itself to the left of the solid red line, it follows that more than half of the voters will rank A above B.